 Have you applied for the new Canadian Agricultural Partnership?

-Back in February, Agriculture Minister Lawrence MacAulay brought forward a few new programs under the brand new Canadian Agricultural Partnership (CAP), was launched on April 1st.
+Back in February, Agriculture Minister Lawrence MacAulay brought forward a few new programs under the brand new Canadian Agricultural Partnership (CAP), which was launched on April 1st.

 The CAP is a $3 billion federal-provincial-territorial agreement that replaces Growing Forward 2 (GF2).
 For those of you who aren’t sure what that is, the Government of Canada website indicates “Growing Forward 2 (GF2) was a five-year (2013-2018) policy framework for Canada’s agricultural and agri-food sector.
-GF2 included a $3 billion dollar investment by federal, provincial and territorial (FPT) governments and formed the foundation for government agricultural programs and services.
-GF2 programs focused on innovation, competitiveness and market development to ensure Canadian producers and processors had the tools and resources they needed to innovate and capitalize on emerging market opportunities.”
+GF2 included a $3 billion investment by federal, provincial, and territorial (FPT) governments and formed the foundation for government agricultural programs and services.
+GF2 programs focused on innovation, competitiveness, and market development to ensure Canadian producers and processors had the tools and resources they needed to innovate and capitalize on emerging market opportunities.”

 So in short, GF2 has been replaced with a new program CAP – Which basically has the same structure and types of support available.